What’s With the Hype Over Hygge? How to Incorporate This Danish Philosophy into Your Daily Life

 Hygge isn’t just about physical coziness—it’s an emotional experience characterized by connection and intimacy.
 If you have children or a significant other, make regular meals together part of your weekly routine, and be sure to turn off the devices so you can actually interact.
 If you’re single, invite a few friends to join you at home or at an intimate restaurant.
 It doesn’t have to be fancy or even homemade—what’s important is that you eat together and enjoy each others’ company.
 Here’s how to get your kids off their cell phones without resorting to bribery.

-Embracing hygge doesn't require you to spend all day indoors.
-It's more of a spirit than a set of rules.
-To hygge outdoors in the colder seasons, bundle up in warm winter gear and go for a walk in nature (try these cold weather hacks for staying toasty).
+Embracing hygge doesn’t require you to spend all day indoors.
+It’s more of a spirit than a set of rules.
+To hygge outdoors in the colder seasons, bundle up in warm winter gear and go for a walk in nature.
 Instead of rushing from place to place, take the time to observe the landscape—branches bowing from the weight of the snow, squirrel tracks along your path, the peaceful silence of a winter forest.

 Share the spirit of hygge